Breathing tube in the throat. What is and proper care for a tracheostomy. Breathing tube. In what cases is tracheostomy performed?

 1. Place the following items near the sink:

-* a small brush (Note: A special brush for tracheostomy tubes can be purchased from medical supply stores or pharmacies.
+* a small brush (Note: A special tracheostomy tube brush can be purchased at medical supply stores or pharmacies.
 However, small brushes designed for cleaning coffee pots can perform the same function.
 They are inexpensive and can be purchased at regular hardware stores.
-Watch out ensure that such a brush is used exclusively for cleaning the tracheostomy tube.)
+Keep an eye out ensure that this brush is used exclusively for cleaning the tracheostomy tube.)

 * liquid dishwashing detergent (weak);